henrietta-k/adapt-learning-wiki/Styling-your-course.md

 Much like the item variables, these variables cover all states of a button.
 An example of a button in Adapt is the submit on a question component.
 Again like the item all the styling applied here will be applied to all buttons in the course.

 Make sure buttons are styled, not just for use with a mouse but also for touch on a mobile device.

+####Device widths

+These variables are used to set the breakpoints in Adapt.
+For example **@device-width-small** could be used to set your mobile breakpoint.

+####Global spacing

+Use these variables to set the padding and margins for all titles and body text in your course.

+####Navigation

+The navigation is the bar that is fixed to the top of the browser window.
+These variables are used to style the navigation bar and the icons that sit inside it.

+####Drawer

+Drawer is the panel that slides out from the right of the browser window.
+These variables are used to style the drawer panel and the items that sit inside it.

+####Notify

+The variables here apply styling to all notify popup's in your course.
+This can include popup's like question feedback.

+####Fonts

+Setup global font styling and properties here.

+####Icons

+These variables style the SVG icons in your course.
+Example of one of these icons would be the mcq radio icon.

 ###How to modify the vanilla theme